allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 }
 ```

-Bottom line of resolver monitoring is thinking about it like checking each data source,
+Bottom line of resolver monitoring is thinking about it as of checking each data source,
 not the internal mechanism of GraphQL implementation.
-Hardware is not a limiting factor in this case as often I/O operation and external calls are crucial.
+It is possible that our internal performance is not the limiting factor as I / O and external connections are often critical.

 ## Batching requests to external services

 In the paragraph about resolvers we mentioned connecting with the same source many times to
 fetch all the type fields in case of using type resolvers.
-There is a solution for that, and it calls data loaders.
+There is a solution for that, and it is called data loaders.
 How does it work?
-It collects all requests from many parts of the schema and asks about them in one request.
+It collects all requests from many parts of the schema and retrieves their data in one request.
-Thanks to that it solves the N+1 problem, which is very well known in GraphQL.
+This allows it to solve the N+1 problem, which is very well known in GraphQL.
-Imagine the situation then we want to ask about three users.
+Imagine the situation then we want to query for three users.

 ![no-loader](/img/articles/2022-04-26-graphql-perf-tradeoffs/no-loader.png)